 - By establishing the perfect balance between the inner and outer bodies, one can achieve perfect health and live for more than 100 years.

 - The human body has the power to heal itself.

 According to the Ayurvedic theory of the universe, the material universe evolved from the five basic elements: Earth, Fire, Wind, Water, and Space.
 All living and non-living beings, organic and inorganic, from peas to planets, are a mix of these five elements – with different compositions of each element.
 When they enter into the physiology of a living organism, humans for example, they acquire a biological form.
 When any of these elements are imbalanced within our body or in the environment, they will influence our health and make us sick.
 The foods we eat and the weather are just two examples of the influence of these elements.

 While we are a composite of the five elements, certain elements are seen to have the ability to combine and thereby create various physiological functions.
 In Ayurveda, we study these functions and the influence of the five basic elements, which fall under three classifications known as Doshas: Vata, Pitta, Kapha.

-The manifestation of fire element.
+The manifestation of the fire element.
 It is associated with body temperature and is also a primary force for any kind of transformation in our biological processes.
-The major functions of Pitta are digestion and metabolism of food, appetite, maintaining the body temperature and maintaining skin softness and clear complexion.
-It is also active in the functions of the liver, eyes and brain.
+The major functions of Pitta are digestion and metabolism of food, appetite, maintaining the body temperature, and maintaining skin softness and clear complexion.
+It is also active in the functions of the liver, eyes, and brain.

-The combination of earth and water elements manifest as Kapha, which is the heaviest of all three doshas!
-The major functions of Kapha are maintaining the shape, structure and lubrication of the body, performing physical movement and tasks, growth of body tissues and fertility.
-Kapha also acts as a balancing force between the restlessness of Vata types and laziness of Pitta types.
+The combination of earth and water elements manifests as Kapha, which is the heaviest of all three doshas!
+The major functions of Kapha are maintaining the shape, structure, and lubrication of the body, performing physical movement and tasks, growth of body tissues, and fertility.
+Kapha also acts as a balancing force between the restlessness of Vata types and the laziness of Pitta types.